A number of issues can make the choice between breastfeeding and bottle-feeding more complicated for multiples than for

 • Cradle one baby in each arm, while holding the two bottles, and twist your wrists and hands round so that the bottles go in the babies’ mouths.

 • Feed one baby yourself, and get your partner or another person to feed the other.
 Swap babies at each feed to make sure you spend time interacting with each baby.

 Please note: babies should never be propped up with a bottle or left unattended during feeding as there is a serious risk of choking.

-For more on breastfeeding, bottle-feeding, weaning, and developing a routine that works for your family, download Tamba’s free guide, Twins, Triplets and More: The First Year.
+For more on breastfeeding, bottle-feeding, weaning, and developing a routine that works for your family, download Tamba’s free guide, Practical Preparing for Parenthood.

 Follow the links to find out more about managing in hospital, coming home, bonding, sleep and co-bedding, concerns and development.
 If you are planning on expressing milk for your babies you can find out more on our expressing page.